mriscoc/Ender3V2S1/README.md

 ## Universal RET6/RCT6 Ender 3 V2/S1 Edition

+I will be working on more upgrades and features and tweaks along the way.
+Enjoy using this fork of Marlin as I intend it to be the best and easy to use, or as convenient as possible.
+So far I really enjoy the new settings and toolbar for the main menu.
+I like the variety of parameters of options that can be changed without having to reflash the firmware.

 The Precompiled binary files of this firmware can work with STM32 (STM32F103RET6) and it's clones G32 (GD32F103RET6), N32 (Nation), and possibly H32.
 They can be downloaded from:
 [Latest Release](https://github.com/classicrocker883/MriscocProUI/releases/latest)